dairycultist/syrup-and-sugar/README.md

 retexture chests to be darker and have an iron border (very cool looking for dungeons)

-I'm going to stay away from adding structures (for the time being), instead adding cool biomes/terrain generation.
-Will use my [StAPI Structure Utility](https://github.com/dairycultist/StAPI-Structure-Utility/) mod when I get around to actually implementing it.
+small, non-modular structures (for the time being)

-Unique(ish) magical overworld and nether biomes that are the exclusive source of new materials used to make magical weapons/accessories (lots of inspiration taken from the Aether), but also filled with new dangerous mobs.
+might use my [StAPI Structure Utility](https://github.com/dairycultist/StAPI-Structure-Utility/) mod if/when I get around to actually implementing it.

-### Mod Details
+## Included Mods

 https://modrinth.com/mod/elemental-arrows-stationapi